keithah/vocana/.github/issues/GH-ISSUE-TOOLTIPS.md

+---
+name: Tooltips Not Working
+about: Tooltips not appearing on status indicators and virtual audio controls
-# Tooltips Not Working on Status Indicators
+title: "[MEDIUM] Tooltips Not Working on Status Indicators"
+labels: medium, bug, ui, accessibility
+assignees: ''
+---

-## Issue Description
+## Description
-Tooltips are not appearing when hovering over status indicators in the popover, particularly the orange ML dot.
+Tooltips are not appearing when hovering over status indicators in the popover, particularly the orange ML dot and new virtual audio controls.

 ## Expected Behavior
 - Hover over mic icon: "Microphone active" / "Using simulated audio"